TanmaySawankar390/ZEOTAP_APPLICATION_1/README.md

-# Rule Engine API
+# 3 Tier Rule Engine With AST

-This project is a Rule Engine API using Node.js, Express, and PostgreSQL for managing and evaluating conditional rules.
+This project is a Rule Engine with AST using Node.js, Express, and PostgreSQL for managing and evaluating conditional rules.
 It includes endpoints for creating, combining, and evaluating rules against input data.

 ## Table of Contents